isomorphic-software/smartclient-docs/reference.md

 To avoid such side-effects, if you want to add styling to all SelectItems used in your application, you can create an application-specific subclass like MySelectItem and apply properties there.

 ---
+## KB Topic: CoTMocking

+### Description
+Facilities for testing CoT workflows without contacting an AI engine.
+Use [CoTProcess.mockMode](#attr-cotprocessmockmode) to set a process-wide default and [CoTTask.mockMode](#attr-cottaskmockmode) to opt individual tasks in or out.

+Precedence: a task’s setting overrides the process default:

+*   **task.mockMode:true** → this task mocks, even if the process is not mocking.
+*   **task.mockMode:false** → this task calls the real AI, even if the process is mocking.
+*   **task.mockMode:null** (or unset) → inherit [CoTProcess.mockMode](#attr-cotprocessmockmode).

+When mocking is in effect for a task, the framework calls [CoTTask.mockOutput](#method-cottaskmockoutput) (if defined), otherwise [CoTProcess.mockOutput](#method-cotprocessmockoutput).
+The returned Object is processed like real AI output (validation, history, state updates, routing).

+---
 ## KB Topic: cues

 ### Description